Day 49 of Year Long Roadtrip Following Scenic Byways in the USA

 After passing over the Chesapeake and Delaware Canal, which connects the Chesapeake Bay to the Atlantic Ocean and saves boaters a 300 mile journey around the Delmarva Penninsula, and driving along a highway flanked with horse farms, I made my first stop Maryland’s Eastern Shore at Chestertown’s waterfront.

 At the waterfront in 1774, the townsfolk, disgusted with the British tax on tea, dumped a large shipment into the harbor.
 This act, similar to the Boston Tea Party in 1773, is celebrated every year.
 Today, however, the water’s edge was covered in waterfowl.

 Ok, so I’m silly tired right now…hope that brought back memories of Kindergarten for you!

 We quickly drove through the Village of St. Michael’s to get a glimpse of the yachts scattered about the harbor and then made a hard left toward Bellevue where the Oxford-Bellevue Ferry has operated since 1683.
-We didn’t have time to take the 9 car ferry to Oxford, nor did the dogs and I find the cache hidden nearby on our short walk as there were too many muggles launching boats into the Tred Avon River.
+We didn’t have time to take the nine car ferry to Oxford, nor did the dogs and I find the cache hidden nearby as there were too many muggles launching boats into the Tred Avon River.

-At the end of the evening, the audience votes for the play it enjoyed and the charity associated with such play receives the proceeds from the evening.
+At the end of the evening, the audience votes for its favorite play, and the charity associated with such play receives the proceeds from the evening.
 The play in which Will’s brother acted won 4 of the 5 weeks…awesome!
-After enjoying the theater, we enjoyed a beer at Rock Bottom Brewery and suffered through the Ranger’s final loss of the World Series.
+After enjoying the theater, we sipped a beer at Rock Bottom Brewery and suffered through the Ranger’s final loss of the World Series.
 Well, at least they made it!
 We had a great evening and stayed up until the wee hours of the morning comparing travels as Kari is a traveler too.
 It was so fun!
 ETB